-The Episcopal Protestant Church in Ipswich was organized in .
-The new congregation was allowed to share the Methodist Meeting House.
-When the present Methodist Church was constructed in the old Town hall was moved the short distance to the newly-extended County Street as “Damon Hall,” where the Episcopal congregation met for about a decade.
+The Episcopal Protestant Church in Ipswich was organized, and the new congregation was allowed to share the Methodist Meeting House.
+When the present Methodist Church was constructed, the old Town hall was moved the short distance to the newly-extended County Street as “Damon Hall,” where the Episcopal congregation met for about a decade.

 The present Ascension Memorial Episcopal Church on County Street was designed by famed architect James Renwick Jr. (1818-1895) and is considered “American Gothic Revival” in style.
 Construction was begun in 1869 and completed in 1875.

 Among Renwick’s other accomplishments include the designs of St. Patrick’s Cathedral and St. Bartholomew’s Cathedral in New York City, and the administrative building of the Smithsonian Institute known as “The Castle.”